CCPA Compliance ChecklistPublished February 25, 2020 by Sherry Jones • 5 min read

 - Control, or are controlled by, a business that meets any of these criteria and shares a brand with that business?

 If any of these criteria apply to your business, you will be expected to comply with the CCPA starting January 1.

 - Know the terms.
 The most-stringent of U.S. data privacy laws likened to the European Union’s General Data Protection Regulation (GDPR), CCPA broadly defines “personal information” to include biometric data, for instance.
-It also sets strict limits on how for-profit businesses can use the personal information of “consumers,” which is the law’s term for California residents whose personal data a business might collect, store, share, or sell.
+It also sets strict limits on consumer data collection, and how for-profit businesses can use for commercial purposes the personal information of “consumers,” which is the law’s term for California residents whose personal data a business might collect, store, share, or sell.

-- Know their rights.
+- Know consumers’ rights.
 The CCPA gives consumers rights over their data that they haven’t had before in this country.
 Do you allow California residents to:

 - Opt-out of your business’s keeping, sharing, or selling their information with a prominently “Do not sell my personal information” button or link on your home page?

-- Ask to see which of their data you have collected or shared, and with whom the data has been shared or to whom it has been sold?
+- Ask to see which categories of personal information you have collected or shared, and with whom the data has been shared or to whom it has been sold?
 Can you respond to these consumer requests in a timely manner?